LCOGT/banzai/docs/banzai/index.rst

 Flat Field Correction
 =====================
-Master flat field images (normalized to unity) are divided out of every science frame.
+Master flat field images (normalized to unity using the inner quarter of the image) are divided out of every science frame.
 The most recent master flat-field image for the given telescope, filter, and binning is used.
 If no flat field exists, the data will not be reduced and an exception will be raised.